filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 toc: true
 ---

-In this guide we're going to use the {{< tooltip "Lotus" >}} Filecoin implementation.
+In this guide, we're going to use the {{< tooltip "Lotus" >}} Filecoin implementation.
 We'll show how to install a lite-node on MacOS and Ubuntu.
-For other Linux distributions check out the [Lotus documentation](https://lotus.filecoin.io/lotus/install/linux/#building-from-source).
+For other Linux distributions, check out the [Lotus documentation](https://lotus.filecoin.io/lotus/install/linux/#building-from-source).
 To run a lite-node on Windows, install [WLS with Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview) on your system and follow the _Ubuntu_ instructions below.

 ## Prerequisites

-Lite-nodes have fairly lightweight hardware requirements -- it's possible to run a lite-node on a Raspberry Pi 4.
-You machine should meet the following hardware requirements:
+Lite-nodes have relatively lightweight hardware requirements -- it's possible to run a lite-node on a Raspberry Pi 4.
+Your machine should meet the following hardware requirements:

 1. At least 2 GiB of RAM
 1. A dual-core CPU.

-To build the lite-node you'll need some specific software.
+To build the lite-node, you'll need some specific software.
 Run the following command to install the software prerequisites:

 {{< tabs tabTotal="2">}}
 {{< tab tabName="MacOS" >}}